iulian-stan/console-hospital-manager/README.md

-# Polymorphism
+# Console Hospital Manager

-Simple demonstration of [Polymorphism](https://en.wikipedia.org/wiki/Polymorphism_(computer_science)) in C++.

-The concept is demonstrated using interactive console application that simulates a hospital management system.
-It is a more complex version of the [Polymorphism repo](https://github.com/Iulian-Stan/Polymorphism).
+This project implements an interactive console application that simulates a hospital management system.
+It is a more complex version of the [polymorphism repo](https://github.com/iulian-stan/polymorphism).

 Running the example with CMake: